 Extended School Day

-The children will be offered toast or cereal to eat and milk to drink.
+The children will be offered toast, bagels or cereal to eat and milk to drink.
 There will be a number of activities available for your child to engage in.
 There will be Infant staff in the hall to look after your child and make sure that they go into class safely.
-Parents can leave their children from 8.15am at the club.
+Parents can leave their children from 8.00am at the club.

 After School Clubs

-We run a number of After school clubs on Monday – Friday from 3.20 until 4.15.
+We run a number of After School clubs on Monday – Friday from 15.20 until 16.15.
 Children may join one or more clubs depending on availability of space.
 The type of club offered changes each term but usually includes a football club, an art club and an ICT club.
 We charge £12 per term for the club which is reduced to £10 if your child receives free school meals at the moment.
 There is also a reduction if you have more than one child attending a club.